 Overnight in the Hofn area.

-Breakfast at your hotel.
-Youâ€™ve already visited the northern part of Vatnajokull National Park; today you visit will the southern area.
+Youâ€™ve already visited the northern part of Vatnajokull National Park; today you will visit the southern area.
 Youâ€™ll get great views of Vatnajokull glacier from different angles as you drive along the Ring Road.
 View the shimmering icebergs and the still, milky waters of Jokulsarlon Glacial Lagoon.
+Some icebergs from Vatnajokull glacier have drifted down onto the black sands at the nearby Diamond Beach, a fantastic area for photographs.
 Many people enjoy the chance to take a boat tour in the lagoon.
-If you want a different sort of sailing experience you can take the Zodiac boat tours offered on the nearby Iceberg Lagoon.
-Some icebergs from Vatnajokull glacier have drifted down onto the black sands at the nearby Diamond Beach, a fantastic area for photographs.
+If you want a different sort of sailing experience, you can take the Zodiac boat tours offered on the nearby Fjallsarlon Lagoon.

 Continue to the Vatnajokull National Parkâ€™s Skaftafell area, a beautiful nature area surrounded by glaciers.
 There are many great hiking trails here, the most famous one leading to the basalt rimmed Svartifossâ€śThe Black Waterfall.â€ť We only recommend taking this trail during the summer months.
 We suggest stopping at the parkâ€™s Visitor Center to check out which trails are open and recommended for the time of year you are visiting.
 You can also get closer to the parkâ€™s glaciers with a guided ice hike.
 Youâ€™ll see amazing ice formations and learn interesting facts about how glaciers are formed.

 Head onwards to the picturesque village of Kirkjubaejarklaustur, once the site of a medieval convent.

 Amphibian Boat Tour on Glacial Lagoon (from the lagoon)